Self-dual twisted generalized Reed-Solomon codes

+In this paper, let $\mathbb{F}_{q}$ be the finite field with $q$ elements and $\mathbb{F}_{q}^*=\mathbb{F}_{q}\backslash \{0\}$, where $q$ is a prime power.
+An $[n,k,d]$ linear code $\mathcal{C}$ over $\mathbb{F}_q$ is a $k$-dimensional subspace of $\mathbb{F}_q^n$ with minimum (Hamming) distance $d$ and length $n$.
+For any $\mathbf{a}=(a_1,\ldots,a_n)$, $\mathbf{b}=(b_1,\ldots,b_n)\in\mathbb{F}_q^n$, the inner product is defined as $\langle \mathbf{a},\mathbf{b}\rangle=\sum\limits_{i=1}^{n}a_ib_i$, and the dual code of $\mathcal{C}$ is defined as $\mathcal{C}$ is called self-dual code if $\mathcal{C}=\mathcal{C}^{\perp}$.
 In recent years, study of self-dual maximum distance separable (in short, MDS) codes have attracted a lot of attention \cite{1,4,11,12,13,14,15,20,21,33,34,37}.
-On the one hand, due to their nice structures, self-dual codes have been attracted attention by coding theorists, cryptographers and mathematicians, or rather, self-dual codes have been found various applications in cryptography (in particular secret sharing) \cite{5,9,29} and combinatorics \cite{17,28}.
-On the other hand, the MDS code is with optimal parameters, it can correct maximal number of errors for a given code rate \cite{17}.
-In addition, MDS codes are closely connected to combinatorial designs and finite geometry \cite{17,28}.
+On the one hand, due to their nice structures, self-dual codes have attracted attention by coding theorists, cryptographers and mathematicians, or rather, self-dual codes have various applications in cryptography (in particular secret sharing) \cite{5,9,29} and combinatorics \cite{17,28}.
+On the other hand, the MDS code not only can correct maximal number of errors for a given code rate, but also are closely connected to combinatorial designs and finite geometry \cite{17,28}.
 Thus, it is natural to consider the intersection of these two classes of codes, namely, self-dual MDS codes.
 Especially, generalized Reed-Solomon (in short, GRS) codes are a class of MDS codes and a lot of self-dual MDS codes from GRS codes are constructed in \cite{10,19,25,39,40}.

 For a non-negative integer $m$, the $m$-MDS code is introduced independently in \cite{27, 41}.
-A linear code $\mathcal{C}$ is called an $m$-MDS code if both $\mathcal{C}$ and its dual code have $m$ singleton defect from being an MDS code.
-Especially, for $m=0$ or $1$, $\mathcal{C}$ is MDS or Near MDS (in short, NMDS) \cite{7}, respectively.
-It is easy to see that a self-dual code with $m$ singleton defect is also an $m$-MDS code.
+A linear code $\mathcal{C}$ is called an $m$-MDS code if both $\mathcal{C}$ and its dual code have $m$ Singleton defect from being an MDS code.
+Especially, for $m=0$ or $1$, $\mathcal{C}$ is called MDS or Near MDS (NMDS) \cite{7}, respectively.
+It is easy to see that a self-dual code is an $m$-MDS code.
 For small $m$, $m$-MDS codes approximate maximal minimum Hamming distance for a given code rate.
-Futhermore, $m$-MDS codes also have been applicated in secret sharing scheme \cite{35}, the index coding problem \cite{42} and the informed source coding problem \cite{43}.
+Furthermore, $m$-MDS codes also have been applied in secret sharing scheme \cite{35}, the index coding problem \cite{42} and the informed source coding problem \cite{43}.
 From both theoretical and practical points of view, to study self-dual $m$-MDS codes with small $m$ is interesting.